Instructions for Visiting Astronomers

 • The ARGUS fast template, which enables observations of different targets without reconfiguring the plate, is only available in visitor mode.
 This template saves on overheads, although only if the (a) The ARGUS sky fibres are at the same radius and/or not used (b) The plate scale is the same for the two observations

-Skyflats taken are in the ESO archive at archive.eso.org
+Skyflats taken are in the ESO archive atarchive.eso.org and reduced solar spectrum

 Radial Velocity standards

 Radial velocity standard star observing blocks have been made up for the following objects; HD 32923, HD82106, HD140538, HD19007, HD210667.
 Ask your night astronomer to look in the OT queue called "FLAMES RVStd".
-With the exception of HD140538 (which gives 10,000 ADU in 100-s for HR627.3) these OBs have not been tested, in particular after acquisition you may have to offset the telescope to take into account proper motion since epoch 2004.95.
+With the exception of HD140538 (which gives 10,000 ADU in 100-s for HR627.3) these OBs have not been tested and may not be useful, in particular after acquisition you may have to offset the telescope to take into account proper motion since epoch 2004.95 and because the standards are bright the SimCal ThAr emission lines may not be strong enough.
 These standards are in the North.
 The stars are a subset of the list shown here.

 Problems with the instrument